ertugrulcetin/lein-nsort/README.md

 # lein-nsort

-Leiningen plugin that checks that order of namespace declarations for Clojure files
+Leiningen plugin that checks that order of namespace declarations for Clojure and ClojureScript

 ## Usage